 Step 1: Pre-heat your oven at 170 degrees centigrade for ten minutes.
 Grease your pan with oil.
 I recommend a good non stick aluminium pan for any kind of baking.
 I have used a bundt pan for this, but you can also use a 9 inch round baking tin as well.
 I have tried both pans and both work out perfectly.

-Step 2: Sift the Wheat Flour, Baking Powder and Baking Soda into a mixing bowl.
+Step 2: Sift the Wheat Flour, Corn Flour, Baking Powder and Baking Soda into a mixing bowl.

 Step 3: In a mixie, grind the granulated sugar to a fine powder.
 Add this to the dry ingredient mixture.